rpog/nexmo-developer/_tutorials/client-sdk/get-started/in-app-voice/android.md

 ## 3. Register to incoming events

-When Jane calls Joe, Joe should be notified about it, for example, in order to answer or decline the call.
+When Jane calls Joe, Joe should be notified about it, for example, in order to answer the call.

 Therefore, Joe should register to incoming events, and implement `onIncomingCall()`.
 Whenever Joe is called to - `onIncomingCall()` is called, with the incoming Call object.